 Dear prospective applicant:

-Physics and Astronomy at Rutgers University will host an on-campus
+The Department of Physics and Astronomy at Rutgers University will host

 Research Experiences for Undergraduates (REU) program in the summer of

-contact us if you have questions, and how you can
+how to contact us if you have questions,

-The REU will be hosted by the Department of Physics and Astronomy on the
+The REU will be hosted by the Department of Physics and Astronomy,

 The focus of the REU program, as its name suggests, is research.

 Each participant will work on a different cutting-edge research project